dgurses/guava/README.md

        title="Guava dish"
        description="Photo taken by Isabelle Liew'"
        attribution="Isabelle Liew"
-       license="CC Isabelle Liew, used with permission">
+       license="Isabelle Liew, used with permission">

 Another popular way of consuming guavas is in beverages.
 Guava juice is very popular in Southeast Asia.
 It is either sold fresh by street vendors or canned in supermarkets.
 It can be added to a range of cocktails and mocktails and seems to be a popular ingredient choice for hotel bars in Singapore.
 The two cocktail recipes here, one made at the Holiday Inn[^18] and the other at Hyatt Regency[^19] both use guava juice.
 The non-alcoholic ‘Island Dream’ drink at the Mandarin Hotel also uses guava juice as one of its main ingredients and “was the winning drink in the mocktail competition” at the 1988 Singapore Swing celebrations.[^20]
 <param ve-image